 What is Living Educational Theory (Living Theory) research and what are living-educational-theories (living-theories)?
 A brief resume

-‘Living Educational Theory research’ (Living Theory) (with upper case) refers to a lexical definition of meaning which distinguishes Living Theory research.
+‘Living Educational Theory research’ (often abbreviated in the literature to Living Theory) refers to a lexical definition of meaning which distinguishes Living Educational Theory research.
 Living Educational Theory research could also be thought of as the process that a practitioner researcher engages in to create their valid account of their 'living-educational-theory'.
-A 'living-educational-theory' is an educational practitioner's explanation of their educational influence in their own learning, the learning of others and the learning of social formations’.
+A 'living-educational-theory' (often also abbreviated in the literature to living theory) is an educational practitioner's valid explanation of their educational influence in their own learning, the learning of others and the learning of social formations’

-Living Educational Theory research is a form of professional educational practitioner self-study research in which practitioners research their practice to generate valid accounts of their values-based ‘explanations of their educational influence in their own learning, the learning of others, and the learning of social formations’ (Whitehead, 1989).
-They use various research methods such as Action Research, Narrative Enquiry and Auto-ethnography.
-Living Theory research is distinguishable by the form of logic, epistemology, explanations, standards of judgement and units of appraisal.
+Living Educational Theory research is a form of professional educational-practitioner self-study research used by educational-practitioners to understand, improve and explain their practice and generate valid accounts of their values-based ‘explanations of their educational influence in their own learning, the learning of others, and the learning of social formations’ (Whitehead, 1989).
+They often draw on various research methods such as Action Research, Narrative Enquiry and Auto-ethnography.
+Living Educational Theory research is distinguishable by the form of logic, epistemology, explanations, standards of judgement and units of appraisal.

 There appears to be some confusion about what distinguishes Living Educational Theory research, the questions it can be used to answer, the purpose served and the knowledgebase the knowledge generated can contribute to.
-Living Educational Theory research is a form of professional educational practitioner self-study research.
-The meaning of ‘self-study’ here is that of a practitioner recognising and accepting professional responsibility for their practice, understanding, improving and explaining it and generating knowledge as a contribution to an educational knowledgebase we can all draw on.
+Living Educational Theory research is a form of professional educational-practitioner self-study research.
+The meaning of ‘self-study’ here is that of a practitioner recognising and accepting professional responsibility for their practice by researching to understand, improve and explain it and generating knowledge as a contribution to an educational knowledgebase we can all draw on.
 The knowledge generated is of the form that can be publicly validated, for instance using Habermas's criteria.
-That is distinguishable from 'self-study' as a form of self-inquiry to improve the person we are and want to be and to generate a theory of our self.
-A Living Educational Theory researcher may draw on what they learn through self-inquiry but of itself it is not enough to constitute a living-educational-theory.
+That is distinguishable from 'self study' as a form of self inquiry to improve the person we are and want to be and to generate a theory of our self.
+A Living Educational Theory researcher may draw on what they learn through self inquiry but of itself it is not enough to constitute a living-educational-theory.

 The evolving history of Living Educational Theory research can be seen in publications dating from 1967, many of which can be freely accessed from http://www.actionresearch.net.